smeznar/SymbolicRegressionToolkit/README.md

 Currently, we only support (vanilla) mathematical expressions, however, we provide a simple interface for adding custom symbols.
 In the future, we might extend our functionality to support more advanced expressions (differential equations, PDEs, ...).

-A simple example of how to use the toolkit can be found in the `examples` folder, mainly the `examples/SR_evaluation` script.
+A simple example of how to use the toolkit can be found in the `examples` folder.
+Script `examples/SR_evaluation_minimal_example.py` contains a minimal example of how to use the toolkit for evaluating Symbolic Regression models.
+Script `examples/parameter_estimation_minimal_example.py` contains a minimal example of how to use the toolkit for parameter estimation.
+Lastly, script `examples/customization.py` shows how we can customize various parts of the toolkit and create executable python functions from infix expressions.

 *Installation*
 --------------